livingstonb/WorkFromHome/readme.md

 a subdirectory for the code and may or may not contain directories for the input, output, logs, and intermediate files.

+## The current working directory

+Code in each module expects the current working directory to be the module directory.
+E.g. to run code in the ACS module, first cd into *WorkFromHome/ACS*.

 ## Make

 ### Interdependencies